Sara Underwood Sizzles In Bright Leggings & A Crop Top

 “That looks seriously comfortable!” one follower wrote, loving the two-piece ensemble.

-“You look amazing Sara,” another commented, followed by a heart eyes emoji.
+“You look amazing Sara,” another user commented, followed by a heart eyes emoji.

 “Love this beach.
 Is it Oregon?
 Obviously the lady on it is beautiful too,” a third follower added.